subhodipbiswas/subhodipbiswas/README.md

 ### Hi there 👋

 Hi!
 I am Subhodip Biswas, a PhD candidate at the Department of Computer Science, Virginia Tech.
 Experienced researcher with expertise in derivate-free optimization, spatiotemporal data mining, graph algorithms, machine learning and urban computing.
-Expected to graduate in summer of 2021.
+Expected to graduate in the Fall of 2021.

 <a href="https://linkedin.com/in/subhodip-biswas/"><img align="left" alt="LinkedIn" width="24px" src="https://img.icons8.com/color/48/000000/linkedin-2--v1.png"></a>